 Some 400 years ago when the crowns of England and Scotland were united, an argument raged about how the blue field and white saltire of St Andrew could be combined with the red cross of St George.

-The Scots were eager that their flag should be laid on top of the English flag, but of course the English thought it should be the other way around.
+The Scots were eager that their flag should be laid on top of the English banner, but of course the English thought it should be the other way around.
 It took a Royal proclamation to determine that the English flag should take precedence.

 Now, the prospect of Scotland leaving the United Kingdom throws open the question again.
 It's already been suggested by the College of Arms that with the Queen still head of state of an independent Scotland there would be no need for a redesign.
 But there is still the possibility of renewed debate.